 The Firm's own funds requirements are detailed in section 5 below.
-The only K-factors currently applicable to the Firm are K-COH in respect of the client orders handled in the Firm's capacity as an arranging firm in relation to commodity futures products, and K-NPR in respect of the Firm's exposure to foreign exchange rate movements.
+The only K-factor currently applicable to the Firm is K-NPR in respect of the Firm's exposure to foreign exchange rate movements.

 The Firm's risk identification process has identified a number of key risks of potential harm with the potential to impact the Firm's own funds, including operational risk, market risk and business risk.
 Operational risk is the risk of loss arising from inadequate or failed internal processes, from personnel or systems, or from external events.
 The exposure to market risk arises from the risk of adverse movement in foreign exchange rates.
-Business risk is the risk arising from exposure to factors or events connected with the business which, if they should crystallise, could materially reduce revenue or increase expenses.
+Business risk is the risk arising from exposure to factors or events connected with the business which, if crystallise, could materially reduce revenue or increase expenses.